The powerful depiction of the Creation has shone

 King Sigismund I

-one of Europe’s vastest and mightiest realms of the time, so he
+ruled over one of Europe’s vastest and mightiest realms of the time,

-could afford to bring excellent Italian artists, mostly sculptors and
+so he could afford to bring excellent Italian artists, mostly

-architects, alongside his ambitious Sforza wife to turn his Krakow’s
+sculptors and architects, alongside his ambitious Sforza wife to

-exemplary Renaissance palace.
-They settled in Poland’s then capital
+Castle, into an exemplary Renaissance palace.
+They settled in

 stands out as their collective work of genius.
 With time native